-Most interesting wonders of Liechtenstein
+Most interesting landmarks of Liechtenstein

 - Gutenberg Castle – well preserved mountaintop castle in Balzers.
 The hill of the castle has been inhabited since the Neolithic period.
 Around 1100 here started to develop a castle which in the coming years was rebuilt and extended multiple times.
 Now castle serves as a museum.